svermeulen/vim-macrobatics/README.md

 With the above mappings, you can then press `gr` in Vim to begin recording a new macro.

 However - Note that this mapping works differently than Vim's default way of recording a macro with the `q` key.
 Unlike `q`, which is immediately followed by the register you want to record the macro to, `gr` will always record to the same register unless a register is explicitly given (eg. `"xgr` to record the macro to the `x` register).
-By default this register is `m` how this is [configurable](#configuration).
+By default this register is `m` however this is [configurable](#configuration).

-It works this way just because specyfing the register this way is more consistent wih other actions in Vim like delete, yank, etc.
+It works this way just because specifying the register this way is more consistent with other actions in Vim like delete, yank, etc.

 You can then stop recording by pressing the same keys again (`gr`)